-Our office offers sedation dentistry to help ease your child who maybe severely anxious about visiting the dentist.
-Endorsed by the American Dental Association, this is a safe way to ease patients' fears.
+Our dental office here in Jericho offers sedation dentistry to help ease your child who maybe severely anxious about visiting the dentist.
+Endorsed by the American Dental Association, this is a safe way to ease patients’ fears.

 Sedation is endorsed by the American Dental Association and is an effective way to make many patients comfortable during their dental visit.
 Before using a sedative or anesthetic, it is important to tell your pediatric dentist about any medications or medical treatments your child is receiving.
 Before administering any sedative or anesthetic, your pediatric dentist will talk to you about the process of sedation and pre- and post-sedation instructions.